MIT-LCP/eicu-code/website/content/eicutables/vitalPeriodic.md

 # Important considerations

-vitalPeriodic data represents the 5 minute median values from the bedside vital signs monitors, and is therefore unvalidated data.
+* vitalPeriodic data represents the 5 minute median values from the bedside vital signs monitors, and is therefore unvalidated data.
 Unvalidated implies that the data has not been checked and verified by a bedside care provider, i.e. the measurements may be noisy and not reflect true patient state.

+* The SaO2 column contains Oxygen measurements captured through vital sign monitors, and so should be considered to contain SpO2 values, rather than arterial blood gas measurements.

 # Table columns